ashkanvg/cuJSON/readme.md

 Parser's Output Size:   [output memory allocation in MB]
 ```

-## datasets
-One sample dataset are included in `dataset` folder.
-Large datasets (used in performance evaluation) can be downloaded from https://drive.google.com/drive/folders/1PkDEy0zWOkVREfL7VuINI-m9wJe45P2Q?usp=sharing and placed into the `dataset` folder.
-For JSON Lines, use those datasets that ended in `_small_records.json`.

 ## Example and Query
 We provide 2 examples for query in `./test` directory.
 You have to clone whole project.
 Also, make sure to have the required prerequisites that mentioned earlier.